Mintbase/mintbase-js/packages/sdk/src/buy/README.md

     tokenId: string;
     // account that will receive the affiliate kick back (check affiliate documentation) referrerId?: string;
-    //address of the mintbase market contract, this defaults to the correct values depending on the NEAR_NETWORK enviroment variable marketId?: string;
+    //address of the mintbase market contract, this defaults to the correct values depending on the NEAR_NETWORK environment variable marketId?: string;
   };
 ```